ssm-lab/twin-transition-survey-replication-package/README.md

 ### Run analysis
 - For publication trends: execute `python .\scripts\publication_trends.py` from the root folder.
-- For the quality report: execute `python .\scripts\quality.py` from the root folder.
 - For RQ1: execute `python .\scripts\mosaic.py` from the root folder.